OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Related Works

 Label-efficient learning seeks to minimize the reliance on large amounts of label while maintaining high model performance.
 Prior works have proposed novel learning paradigms to achieve this, such as semi-supervised learning and self-supervised learning.
 Semi-supervised learning \cite{berthelot2019mixmatch} combines a small labeled dataset with abundant unlabeled data to improve model generalization, while self-supervised learning \cite{gui2024survey} generates supervision directly from unlabeled data through pretext tasks.

-In label-efficient learning for 3D semantic occupancy prediction, self-supervision methods render 3D feature into 2D representations, and supervise with labels from other tasks.
+In label-efficient learning for 3D semantic occupancy prediction, self-supervision methods render 3D feature into 2D format, and supervise with labels from other tasks.
 To facilitate rendering, SelfOcc \cite{huang2024selfocc} introduces a signed distance function-based representation, while GaussTR \cite{jiang2024gausstr} proposes a 3D Gaussian-based representation.
-For auxiliary supervision, OccFlowNet \cite{boeder2024occflownet} utilizes projected semantic point clouds, whereas RenderOcc \cite{pan2024renderocc} relies on depth estimation and image segmentation.
+For auxiliary supervision, OccFlowNet \cite{boeder2024occflownet} utilizes projected LiDAR semantic, whereas RenderOcc \cite{pan2024renderocc} relies on estimated depth and image segmentation.

 Inspired by the above, OccLE utilizes the pseudo label from image segmentation as a key supervision to enable label-efficient learning.
 We distill 2D foundation model for multi-modal semantic learning, while supervising the accumulated projection in the final prediction.